 What Are the Rotator Cuff Muscles?

 The well-known term rotator cuff is a group of muscles formed by four muscles.
-The Supraspinatus, Infraspinatus, Teres Minor and Subscapularis, work in union with each other to keep stability of the shoulder joint.
+The Supraspinatus, Infraspinatus, Teres Minor, and Subscapularis work in unison to keep the shoulder joint’s stability.
 The rotator cuff muscles support the rounded humeral head and mechanically prevent it from excessively rolling while moving.
 The rotator cuff helps lift and rotate the arm.

 The Supraspinatus supports the humeral head within the glenoid (socket) by preventing subluxation and initiating the motion in abduction (reaching to the side).
 The Infraspinatus muscle originates in the back of the scapula area and inserts into the humeral head, assisting the shoulder to rotate (throwing motion) externally.
 The Teres Minor muscle sits below the Infraspinatus tendon and facilitates the external rotation as well.
 The Subscapularis muscle is the most anterior and facilitates internal rotation.

 The Rotator cuff tends to have the most injuries, ranging from tendonitis to muscle tears.
 Rotator cuff tears are typically from a lifetime of wear and tear.
 Treatment includes a combination of anti-inflammatory medicines, steroid injections, and physical therapy.
 JOI physical therapists will set up a treatment plan to relieve pain and restore strength.

 Surgery may be necessary if you experience pain at night or have difficulty raising your arm for reaching and lifting.
 Watch this VIDEO of how surgery helped Barbara get her life back.